 Visual Cultures, Curating and Contemporary Art (Aalto University) and Helsinki Biennial are pleased to invite you to the Helsinki Biennial 2023 Symposium on Friday 9th December from 9.30 to 15.00 at HAM Helsinki Art Museum.

 The Symposium kicks off the Helsinki Biennial 2023 (HB23) public programme with lectures and panel discussions that orbit around the HB23’s main themes and questions.
 Helsinki Biennial 2023 is curated by Joasia Krysa and will take place from 12th June to 17th September 2023.
-Follow the live stream here.
+Watch the recording of the symposium here!

 The symposium serves as an overture to next summer’s biennial.
 It reflects and refracts the biennial’s main conceptual threads of contamination, regeneration, and agency with an extra focus on the following premise: that curatorial activity today is shaped by two major inescapable factors; the persistence of the climate emergency on the one hand and curating’s technical and cultural confluence with twenty-first-century media on the other.